The Polar Bear, Chicken Soup and Friends

 SOCIAL - EMOTIONAL

-Creating books that teach children morals and values develops children into great human beings.
+Providing books that teach children character and values develops children into great human beings.
 Teaching traits such as good character, leadership, appreciation, citizenship, friendship, community, and confidence.

 ABOUT THE AUTHOR